-For over 50 years the Biological and Environmental Research (BER) Program has been investing to advance environmental and biomedical knowledge connected to energy.
+For over 50 years the Biological and Environmental Research (BER) Program has been investing in the biological and environmental sciences related to energy production.
 The BER program provides fundamental science to underpin the business thrusts of the Department's strategic plan.
-Through its support of peer-reviewed research at national laboratories, universities, and private institutions, the program develops the knowledge needed: (1) to identify, understand, and anticipate the long-term health and environmental consequences of energy production, development and use; and (2) to develop biology based solutions that address DOE and National needs.
+Through its support of peer-reviewed research at national laboratories, universities, and private institutions, the program develops the basic knowledge needed (1) to identify, understand, and anticipate the long-term health and environmental consequences of energy production, development, and use; (2) to develop biology based solutions that address DOE and National needs and, (3) to understand and clean up legacy environmental contamination related to nuclear weapons and nuclear power production.